learningequality/kolibri-docs/docs/faq.rst

 Who maintains the Kolibri project?
 ----------------------------------

-Kolibri is created, maintained, and operated by `Learning Equality, Inc <http://learningequality.org/about/>`_, a California-based nonprofit organization.
+Kolibri is created, maintained, and operated by `Learning Equality <http://learningequality.org/about/>`_.

 How do you operate in the field?